dokun1/kitura-safe-lab/README.md

 }
 ```

-Put a breakpoint on the line that saves `dashboard` to `self.dashboard`.
+Put a breakpoint on the line that saves `dashboard` to `self.dashboardConnection`.
 Build and run your server, and make sure that your server is running.
 Now you're going to build out your macOS client to be able to register with the server.

 ### Part 2 - Setting up your macOS Client